filipemaco/notification_app/README.md

 # Notification app
-- API written in Python with FastAPI.

-#### Notes
-- A notification system for push notification, SMS message and email
+- An internal notification system for push notification (Android and iOS), SMS message and email.
+The API written in Python with FastAPI.

-## Project Structure
+- It is possible to add/change/delete the user information (id, email, phone_number)
+- It is possible to create notifications for the users and check the status of the notification.

 ## Setup the project locally